-Summer is here, so serve up your favorite egg dish while getting your beach bod ready for action with a healthy dose of protein and antioxidants.
+Summer’s coming, so serve up your favorite egg dish while getting your beach bod ready for action with a healthy dose of protein and antioxidants.
 This May, celebrate National Egg Month with the easily served treat that contributes to muscle strength, brain function, eye health, and weight management.
 Whether hard-boiled, poached, scrambled, or over-easy, a healthy egg dish will always leave you feeling “sunny side up.”

-National Egg Month - History
+National Egg Month timeline

 “Jumbo” is announced as a new weight classification.